lundqvistr/manual_medfak_research_data/manual.md

 If the structure is one of the two first you will probably have to join the parts together sooner or later.
 Such joining is described in [Data on the same individuals...](#data-on-the-same-individuals-in-more-than-one-place).

 #### Wide format
-Here the basic observation is one "individual".
-One row per individual, several variables for each timepoint.
+Here the basic observation is one "individual": one row per individual, several variables for each timepoint.

 Example: